open2c/pairtools/doc/parsing.rst

 ``pairtools parse2`` detects such molecules and **rescues** them.

-Briefly, the algorithm of complex ligation walks rescue detects all the unique ligation junctions, and do not report the same junction as a pair multiple times.
+Briefly, ``pairtools parse2`` detects all the unique ligation junctions, and does not report the same junction as a pair multiple times.
 Importantly, these duplicated pairs might arise when both forward and reverse reads read through the same ligation junction.
-However, these cases are successfully merged by ``pairtools parse2``:
+However, these overlaps are successfully merged by ``pairtools parse2``:

 .. figure:: _static/rescue_modes_readthrough.svg
    :width: 60 %